Introduction

 Employees and team members themselves want to receive feedback, as they believe it improves their quality of work.
 This was ascertained in a recent survey where more than 75% of employees want regular feedback.

-In this article, I have penned down my experiences when it comes to delivering effective feedback, types of feedback, and the best practices.
-We will also look at how technology can assist you in the process.
+In this article, we’ll explore the nuances of delivering effective feedback, various types of feedback, and best practices.
+Additionally, we’ll delve into how technology can enhance and streamline the feedback process.

 What is project feedback?